Gluten-Free Lemon Bars

 • Preheat the oven to 325°F. Line the bottom and sides of a 9×13 glass baking pan with parchment paper.
 Make sure the parchment paper hangs over the side of the pan to help make lifting the bars out of the pan easier.

 • In a large bowl mix the melted butter, sugar, pure vanilla extract, and salt.
 Add the gluten-free flour and stir to completely combine and the dough forms.
 The dough will be thick.
-Firmly press the dough into the lined pan evenly top about 1/2-inch thick. making, sure the layer of crust is even Bake for 20-22 minutes or until the edges are very lightly browned.
+Firmly press the dough into the lined pan evenly to about 1/2-inch thick, making sure the layer of crust is even.
+Bake for 20-22 minutes or until the edges are very lightly browned.
 Remove from the oven and set aside.

 • In a large bowl whisk together the eggs.
 Add the sugar and whisk until combined.
 Add the lemon juice and pure vanilla extract and whisk until combined.
 Add the gluten-free flour and whisk until completely combined.